easydiffusion/easydiffusion/README.md

 # Usage
-Open http://localhost:9000 in your browser (after running `docker-compose up &` from step 2 previously).
+Open http://localhost:9000 in your browser (after running step 3 previously).

 ## With a text description
 1. Enter a text prompt, like `a photograph of an astronaut riding a horse` in the textbox.